nxrighthere/ENet-CSharp/README.md

 --------
 ### Enumerations
 #### PacketFlags
-Definitions of flag for `Peer.Send` function:
+Definitions of a flag for `Peer.Send` function:

 `PacketFlags.None` unreliable sequenced, delivery of packet is not guaranteed.

-`PacketFlags.Reliable` reliable sequenced, packet must be received by the target peer and resend attempts should be made until the packet is delivered.
+`PacketFlags.Reliable` reliable sequenced, a packet must be received by the target peer and resend attempts should be made until the packet is delivered.

 `PacketFlags.Unsequenced` a packet will not be sequenced with other packets and may be delivered out of order.

-`PacketFlags.NoAllocate` a packet will not allocate data, and user must supply it instead.
+`PacketFlags.NoAllocate` a packet will not allocate data, and the user must supply it instead.

 `PacketFlags.UnreliableFragment` a packet will be fragmented if it exceeds the MTU.